How to Negotiate a Debt Settlement

 • Your credit can take hit.
 Whether you choose a DIY route or work with a debt settlement company, the process could hurt your credit.
 That said, most people considering settlement already have a damaged credit history, so this may not be a concern.

 • You may not be delinquent enough.
 Creditors generally don’t agree to settle an account if you’re only a few days late.
 You may need to be at least 90 or more days behind on your payments before a credit card company will even consider a settlement.
-In other words, if you're no already severely delinquent, but you want to negotiate a settlement, you'll likely need to stop making payments, which will absolutely crush your credit score (again, that may not be a concern for many).
+In other words, if you're not already severely delinquent, but you want to negotiate a settlement, you'll likely need to stop making payments, which will absolutely crush your credit score (again, that may not be a concern for many).

 • You may be sued.
 Maybe the most stressful part of the settlement process is that some creditors may take legal action against you.
 It's not the end of the world and you'll have options to deal with it, but it's a very real possibility you'll need to consider.

-Debt settlement is a major step to take, but depending on your circumstances it may be the one that makes the most sense for you.
 If you're unsure how to deal with out of control debt, MMI offers free financial counseling 24/7, online and over the phone.

 Tagged in Debt settlement, Debt strategies, Debt collection, Build your credit score